lf-edge/ekuiper/docs/en_US/guide/sources/builtin/mqtt.md

   ) WITH (DATASOURCE="test/", FORMAT="JSON", KEY="USERID", CONF_KEY="demo_conf");
 ```

-The configuration keys used for these specific settings are the same as in `default` settings, any values specified in specific settings will overwrite the values in `default` section.
+The configuration keys used for these specific configurations are the same as in `default` configurations, any values specified in specific configurations will overwrite the values in `default` section.

-## Use same connection selector in multiple customized config section

-If user creates two config sections, for example
+### Connection Selector

+The connector selector is a powerful feature in eKuiper that allows users to define a connection once and reuse it across multiple configurations.
+It ensures efficient connection management and reduces redundancy.

+To define a global connection configuration, use the `connectionSelector` key to name your connection, e.g., `mqtt.localConnection`.
+Override global configurations with custom configurations but reference the same `connectionSelector`.

+For example, consider the configurations `demo_conf` and `demo2_conf`:

 ```yaml
 #Override the global configurations